 - Can food make you want to have sex?
 Yes, some foods can.

 - Can you have sex with food?
 Absolutely not.

-It is with question 4 on this list that we concern ourselves.
+It is with the fourth question on this list that we concern ourselves.
 Foods - like oysters - that allegedly have the capacity to set the blood-racing to all the right places - or, if you have a crippling shellfish allergy, to all the wrong places.
 Well a recent survey has revealed that Ireland's favourite aphrodisiac lies not in the watery shell of an oceanic beast but is in fact that harbinger of the end of both a night and the vestiges of your self-respect; the kebab.